tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

-won elite league with a standin (for blitz)
+When TI invites were announced in May, there was a sentiment permeating online that Liquid had been huffing glue all year and them getting a direct invite to TI was absurd.
+They seem to have taken that personally and really turned up the heat for their last two events.

+Here's a fun exercise for anyone who hasn't been keeping up with Dota since last year: Based on your memory of the 2023 season, take a wild guess at who beat these guys in grand finals of Riyadh.
+Yup.
+Yuuuuuup.
+I think Liquid is probably the only team in the history of Dota who could win a lower bracket final against a team like Falcons so dominantly and yet have the entire community immediately think, "Oh great, now they're definitely gonna lose grand finals 3-0 to Gaimin."

+But by golly, it happened.

 **What would success look like?** Okay, yes, *technically* they won Elite League S2. *Technically*, it was a LAN.
 Liquipedia classified it as a [tier 2 LAN](https://liquipedia.net/dota2/Elite_League/2) based on the level of competition, but still a LAN.

-But do *you* count it as the LAN win they've been hunting for years?
+But do *you* count it as the LAN win they've been clawing towards for years?
 Do *they* count it?

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../img/ti13teams/gaimin.jpg" alt="Banner"></p>